March 15, 2016

 Learn more about David’s story by watching his video.

-Addictions are real, but they don’t have to be beaten alone.
+Addictions are real, but they don’t have to be overcome alone.
 The Church of Jesus Christ of Latter-day Saints has provided a 12-Step Program to help people fight addictions.
 Learn for yourself or a friend and find out how to be physically and spiritually free through the Lord’s help.